Bayesian Cosmic Void Finding with Graph Flows: Acknowledgements

 \section{Acknowledgements}

 I thank Alice Pisani, Pierre Boccard, and Ben Horowitz for reading an earlier version of this manuscript and giving extremely helpful comments.
 I thank the organizers and participants of the Voids@CPPM 2025 workshop, in particular Alice Pisani, Nico Schuster, and Pierre Boccard.
 I thank Yu Liu and Cheng Zhao for sharing their work and discussions.
 I thank Carolina Cuesta-Lazaro, Giovanni Verza, Peter Behroozi, Xavier Prochaska, and Jia Liu for useful discussions.
+I thank the anonymous referee for constructive comments which helped improve the manuscript.
 LT is supported by JSPS KAKENHI Grant 24K22878.
 The Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.